Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 - You can find more information on the installation procedure in the [Ubuntu Server documentation](https://ubuntu.com/server/docs).
 - [Ubuntu Server download page](https://ubuntu.com/download/server)
 - [VirtualBox Manual](https://www.virtualbox.org/manual/UserManual.html)
 - If you want to set up SSH forwarding to your VM, you can find instructions, for example, [on the codebot homepage](https://codebots.com/docs/ubuntu-18-04-virtual-machine-setup).
 The instructions are for Ubuntu 18.04, but it also works for Ubuntu 20.04.
-Note that most of the steps are preconfigured in current VirtualBox releases, but it does not hurt to check whether the settings are set properly.
+Note that most of the steps are pre-configured in current VirtualBox releases, but it does not hurt to check whether the settings are set properly.

 ## Virtual Machines Using Vagrant